awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-event-reference-record-contents.md

 **Optional:** True

 **`serviceEventDetails`**
 Identifies the service event, including what triggered the event and the result\.
 For more information, see [AWS Service Events](non-api-aws-service-events.md)\.
+This field has a maximum size of 100 KB; content exceeding that limit is truncated\.
 **Since:** 1\.05
 **Optional:** True